 Studying for an Masters provides you with the opportunity to engage with a particular area of sociology in more depth than you typically can as an undergraduate.
 It will also provide you with research skills in preparation for employment or further postgraduate study.
 Whichever Masters programme you choose, you can study from a wide range of modules.
 Beyond any core modules your course has, you will be able to tailor your course to your interests and aspirations.

 All of our Masters programmes can be studied on a full-time basis, over 12 months, or a part-time basis, over a period of 24 months, starting in October each year.
-Each programme can also be taken as the Postgraduate Diploma (without the dissertation element).

 Each of our Masters courses has specified core modules which will be studied alongside a range of optional modules.